-The SafeKit software provides a simple active active cluster with real-time replication on Windows, Linux or AIX.
+The SafeKit software provides a simple active active cluster with real-time replication on Windows or Linux.
 Applications are running on two servers in mutual failover.
 Each server is backup of the other server.
 And each application works on its own replicated file directories.

 If one server fails in an active active cluster, all applications will be active on the same server.
 After restart of the failed server, applications will return to run on their default primary server.